manamamba/lawn-mowing-platformer/README.md

 since there are four points at which force is applied, the amount of force required to oppose gravity divided by four would mean that the compression of the raycasts should be around 0.25 of 1.0.</p>

-<p>So now the mower can float, but it was not stable until I applied linear and angular damping based on the compression of the traces
+<p>So now the mower could float, but it was not stable until I applied linear and angular damping based on the compression of the traces
-and how many traces were hitting the ground.
-I did this by storing the float values of successful traces in dynamic arrays, (a TArray specifically, the Unreal equivalent of the standard library dynamic array class std::vector) one for linear damping and one for angular damping, so I could add up those floats later using a for each loop and apply the correct amount of damping each frame.
+and how many were hitting the ground.
+I did this by storing the float values of successful traces in dynamic arrays, (TArrays specifically, the Unreal equivalent of the standard library dynamic array class std::vector) one for linear damping and one for angular damping, so I could add up those floats later using a for each loop and apply the correct amount of damping each frame.
-After some tinkering I found values that worked well and now I had a hovering mower!
+After some tinkering, I found values that worked well and now I had a hovering mower!
 But that was only the beginning of the mower development journey, and I went on to add a bunch of functionality for movement by applying force to the rigid body, and eventually my wheel animations!</p>

 <p>I found that learning how to take advantage of FVector and FRotator (pitch, yaw, roll) member variables to represent local space values, transforms